 If you are going to use the Raspberry Pi Camera as input for your image processing project, you need to enable camera input for your system.

 Start the Raspberry Pi Software Configuration tool with the following command:

 The tool should look like the image below.
 Navigate to the Interface menu with arrow keys and select by hitting enter.

 Confirm to enable the camera interface.

 You should see a message that says ‘The camera interface is enabled’

 Exit the tool by pressing the right arrow twice to select ‘Finish’

 After exiting the tool you should reboot the Raspberry Pi with the following command:

-This guide is written to make OpenCV installation process easier for everyone.
-Precompiled binaries make us able to install OpenCV in a couple of minutes and get started to build our projects.
+This guide is written to make the OpenCV installation process easier for everyone.
+Precompiled binaries make us able to install OpenCV in a couple of minutes and get started building our projects.
 After this installation you will be able to use OpenCV main modules and extra modules with Python but not with C++.